sequana/ribofinder/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.11.0    * Fix multiqc plot using same fix as in sequna_rnaseq pipelines
+          * add utility plot to check rate of  ribosomal per sequence and also the corresponding  RPKM.
 0.10.2    * Fix the bowtie1 rule (all samples were named bowtie1)
 0.10.1    * add additional test and fix bug in pipeline (regression bug) 0.10.0    * Update to use sequana-wrappers.
 Remove multiqc. summary.html